rcslab/aurora-bench/README.md

 Authors: Emil Tsalapatis, Ryan Hancock, Tavian Barnes, Ali José Mashtizadeh
 ---------------------------------------------------------------------------

-We would like to thank the artifact evaluaters who are doing one of the toughest jobs out there -- compiling and running academic research projects.
+We would like to thank the artifact evaluators who are doing one of the toughest jobs out there!
+We have done our best to make evaluating this artifact painless, but it will require basic networking and operating systems knowledge to configure and benchmark.

 Requirements
 ------------
  * A running FreeBSD 12.1 system with the Aurora patches
+ * 4xIntel 900P Optane SSD for the Aurora host
+ * 10 Gbps NICs (we tested with X722 NICs) on all machine
- * Multiple hosts to run the YCSB and mutilate benchmarks for both redis and memcached.
+ * Multiple hosts for redis/YCSB and memcached/mutilate benchmarks
- * Client require the installation of ssh keys for the root user on the Aurora host to allow password-less connection.
+ * Client require the installation of ssh keys for the root user on the Aurora host to allow password-less connection

+Please see [[https://www.freebsd.org/releases/12.1R/hardware/]] for hardware compatibility.
+The paper version of Aurora is based off of FreeBSD 12.1 released in November 2019 so newer hardware may not be supported.

+We recommend using an Intel 700 series, Mellanox ConnectX-2/3/4/5, or Chelsio T4/T5/T6 NIC.
+Many other 10G NICs are supported but may require loading drivers see configuration section.

 Setting up FreeBSD 12.1 with the Aurora Patches
 -----------------------------------------------